onzfonz/comp227/src/content/3/en/part3d.md

 Let's not fix these issues just yet.

-A better alternative to executing the linter from the command line is to configure a <i>eslint-plugin</i> to the editor, that runs the linter continuously.
+A better alternative to executing the linter from the command line is to configure an ***eslint-plugin*** to the editor, that runs the linter continuously.
 By using the plugin you will see errors in your code immediately.
 You can find more information about the Visual Studio ESLint plugin [here](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).